FoldSAE: Learning to Steer Protein Folding Through Sparse Representations: Feature selection

+\paragraph{Dataset creation} We gather a new dataset for the training of probing models and the analysis of their coefficients.
+First, using RFdiffusion with integrated SAE we generate 10000 of proteins without making any interventions and store the SAE encoder's activations together with their associated timesteps, proteins and residues.
+Using Stride, to each residue we assign secondary structure, and map these assignments to corresponding SAE activations.
+SASA annotations are on residue level using~\cite{mitternacht2016freesasa}.
+We visualize this approach in Appendix, (Figure~\ref{fig:dataset_gathering}). \paulina{sth wrong here}

+\paragraph{Probing model training} We develop binary classifiers in a One-vs-Rest (OvR) framework.
+For secondary structures, we train separate `helix vs.\ rest' and `strand vs.\ rest' models.
+To mitigate the class imbalance present in secondary structures (Figure~\ref{fig:class_dist}), we apply class weighting during optimization.

+In case of SASA we address it's continuous nature by discretizing the target by training classifiers to distinguish extreme quartiles: `above $3^{\text{rd}}$ quartile ($>Q3$) vs.\ rest' and `below $1^{\text{st}}$ quartile ($<Q1$) vs.\ rest'.
+We evaluate these classifiers in two configurations: \textit{time-dependent} (trained on activations from specific timesteps) and \textit{time-agnostic} (trained on activations pooled across all steps).

+Notably, the models maintain robust performance even in the \textit{time-agnostic} setting.
+We achieve ROC AUC scores of $94.1\%$ and $93.3\%$ for the helix and strand tasks, respectively.
+The SASA probes also perform reliably, reaching $81.78\%$ AUC for the high-SASA ($>Q3$) detector and $78.86\%$ for the low-SASA ($<Q1$) detector.
 In this section, we provide the detailed breakdown of classifier performance across the diffusion trajectory, complementing the summary statistics provided in the main text.
 Figure~\ref{fig:apppendix_probes_timesteps} illustrates the stability of the probing models by comparing the \textit{time-dependent} performance at each diffusion step ($t=50 \to 1$) against the \textit{time-agnostic} baseline.

-\subsection{Features selection based on probing models}
+\paragraph{Features selection based on probing models}

 One of aspect to consider after training probing models is threshold to choose most discriminative features.
 We pick only these features for which absolute value of corresponding feature is bigger than the threshold.
 Visualisation of number of features for each threshold can seen in Figure~\ref{fig:appendix_probes_coefs_analysis}.